percona/everest-doc/docs/release-notes/Percona-Everest-0.10.1-(2024-05-16).md

 ### Restores

-- [EVEREST-1082](https://perconadev.atlassian.net/browse/EVEREST-1082) - MongoDB restores to a new database fails if backup storage uses a self-signed certificate.
+- [EVEREST-1082](https://perconadev.atlassian.net/browse/EVEREST-1082) - Attempting to restore a MongoDB backup to a new database failed if the backup storage used a self-signed certificate.
+This issue has been resolved now.

+## Known limitations